A person in traditional dress standing in a pile of plastic with hands on their hips.

 Vocabularies of resistance

-Drawing on a rich range of practices, the talk traces Shahidul Alam’s career, throughout which photography has been a means of critical engagement, alongside the organisations he founded Drik Picture Library, Pathshala, Chobi Mela, and Majority World.
-These are not merely institutions, but acts of world and community building, platforms through which dominant narratives are challenged and vital forms of representation are created.
+Drawing on a rich range of practices, the talk traces Shahidul Alam’s career, throughout which photography has been a means of critical engagement, alongside the organisations he founded – Drik Picture Library, Pathshala, Chobi Mela, and Majority World.

-From works including Crossfire and Kalpana’s Warriors, to the powerful presence on the Flotilla, and the performative public showing of Crossfire – a moment where the act of gathering itself became an act of resistance the talk highlights how creative collaboration, actions and practice can intervene in urgent political realities.
+From works such as Kalpana’s Warriors, to the powerful presence on the Flotilla, and the performative public showing of Crossfire, the talk highlights how creative collaboration, actions and practice can intervene in urgent political realities.

-Together, these examples illuminate how different approaches to art production, from documentary to performance, from gallery to street, to structural transformation shape the political force of creative work, and ask: what does it mean to speak, show, and be seen when the stakes are highest?
+Together, these examples illuminate how different approaches to art production, shape the political force of creative work.

 8.30pm – Bar